fullfile — Build platform-correct file paths from path segments in MATLAB and RunMat.

 Open-source implementation

 Unlike proprietary runtimes, every RunMat function is open-source.
-Read exactly how fullfile works, line by line, in Rust.
+Read exactly how fullfile is executed, line by line, in Rust.

 About RunMat